mahmoudparsian/data-warehousing-and-business-intelligence/resources/class_lectures/week_10_OLAP_Operations/star_schema_sales_example/README.md

 	4. It can be used only in the CRUD
 	   (Create, Read, Update, Delete) operations.

+### What is a stored procedure?

+	A stored procedure is a prepared SQL code that you can save, so the code can be reused over and over again.
+So if you have an SQL query that you write over and over again, save it as a stored procedure, and then just call it to execute it.

 ## Create a Stored Procedure

 ~~~sql